You’re overpaying workers’ comp. We’ll prove it in 48 hours.

 You get a refund check or premium credit

-We invoice 50% of recovered premium only after your carrier actually issues the refund or credit.
+We invoice 50% of recovered premium only after your carrier issues the refund or credit, typically within about 60 days of filing.
 No recovery, no fee.
-We never charge for the assessment.

 Frequently asked questions